tylim88/Efficient-Typescript-Mororepo/README.md

 ### Linting

-To run linting for with the option to fix and prettify, use the following command:
+To run linting with fix and prettify, use the following command:

 ```bash
 npm run lint